chrisistansell/Cyborg-Trackzeron/README.md

 ### Do you have a video where you’re playing with both keypads together?
-Yes; there's a [YouTube clip](https://youtu.be/LT7abxc7oYk) of MK playing Mass Effect Andromeda, and some of him playing Borderlands on [my Twitch channel](https://twitch.tv/allphobic13).
+Yes; there's a [YouTube clip](https://youtu.be/LT7abxc7oYk) of MK playing Mass Effect Andromeda, and some of him playing Borderlands on [Twitch channel](https://twitch.tv/allphobic13).

 ### Can you make me one?
 No.